With so many of our customers based in Australia, we thought it would be helpful for others to have a quick checklist

 After the initial short-term accommodation phase that most expats go through, you’ll need to find somewhere more permanent to settle in.
 These days, most real estate to buy or rent can be found online.
 Sites such as RealEstate.com.au, Domain, and Property.com.au are well-known sites for finding somewhere to buy or rent in Australia.

-- Arrange Shipping: If you are going to ship a lot of items internationally, you will need to retain the services of what is called a “removals company”.
-There are many – check out this list of removalist services.
+If you are going to ship a lot of items internationally, you will need to retain the services of what is called a “removals company”.
+There are many – check out this list of removal services.
 You will want to decide if you are taking furniture or not and how much to bring with you overall.
-Be aware that often, expats return home reshipping boxes they never opened!
+Be aware that often, when expats return home, they end up re-shipping boxes they never even opened!

-- Exchange Currency: You will need a substantial amount of Australian currency.
+You will need a substantial amount of Australian currency.
 Don’t forget, when you need to move money from Australia, the easiest and cheapest way to convert Australian Dollars to Euro is to use CurrencyFair.
+In fact, CurrencyFair was awarded Canstar’s 5-Star Rating for International Money Transfers in 2019.
+Canstar is Australia’s biggest financial comparison site and research agency and they use a unique ratings methodology to shortlist providers and showcase those that have been found to offer Outstanding Value.

 That’s a quick checklist to follow and some handy services to use when you make the big move to Australia.